RichHemSF/iOS-SDK/README.md

 ```
 ###2.2/ Using other input sources
 ```
-If you which to initialize without our auto initialization you can safely call setExternalPositioningState:LOW_ACCURACY at startup.
+If you wish to initialize without our auto initialization you can call setExternalPositioningState:LOW_ACCURACY at startup and call our other initialization methods.